steebchen/prisma-client-go/README.md

 ### Reference

-The photon client provides the methods FindOne, FindMany, and CreateOne.
+The db client provides the methods FindOne, FindMany, and CreateOne.
 Just with these 3 methods, you can query for anything, and optionally update or delete for the queried records.

-Additionally, Photon Go provides a fully fluent and type-safe query API, which always follows the schema `photon.<Model>.<Field>.<Action>`, e.g. `photon.User.Name.Equals("John")`.
+Additionally, Prisma Client Go provides a fully fluent and type-safe query API, which always follows the schema `db.<Model>.<Field>.<Action>`, e.g. `db.User.Name.Equals("John")`.

 #### Reading data